taowen/vue-db/README.md

 # vue-db

 Vue data binding with minimal code.
-There are 3 motivations
+There are 4 motivations

+* load data from backend and keeping it up to date
+* server side rendering (SSR) initial state
 * cross component data sync, such as form
-* load data from backend and keeping it up to date
 * javascript based animation without cost of vue reconciliation

 It is a bit controversial to ditch so called `view model` and keeping state directly inside the `view`. "entities should not be multiplied beyond necessity" - occam's razor